How much will the Pilgrimage cost and how do I register?

 How do I get to and from the Pilgrimage?

-The pilgrimage will start from the Mountain River Memorial Hall on Friday 12 January at approximately 11.00am (registration from 10.30am).
-It will conclude at about 5.00pm at St James Church, Cygnet on Saturday 13 January.
+The pilgrimage will start from the Mountain River Memorial Hall on Saturday 11th January at approximately 11.00am (registration from 10.30am).
+It will conclude at about 5.00pm at St James Church, Cygnet on Sunday 12th January.
 Many pilgrims will find their own way to the start with the help of friends 'dropping them off’ and will make their way at the end with friends ‘picking them up’.
 If you are bringing your own car, parking will be provided at St Mary's Church Ranelagh on the Village Green.
-A shuttle bus can take you to Mountain River for registration and will cost $3 on the day.
+A shuttle bus (operating from 10.00am) can take you to Mountain River for registration and will cost $3 on the day.

-Then on Saturday evening at approximately 7.00pm, transport will leave from Cygnet to Hobart via Huonville, Ranelagh.
+Then on Sunday evening at approximately 7.00pm, transport will leave from Cygnet to Hobart via Huonville and Ranelagh (where some pilgrims may have left their vehicle).
 If you require this service you must register via the website which will include payment of $15.

 What happens at the end?

-Pilgrims will congregate at the Cygnet State Primary School at the end of Saturday’s walk.
+Pilgrims will congregate at the Cygnet State Primary School at the end of Sunday’s walk.
 We will leave at 3.30pm to walk to St James (approx 800m) accompanied by a processional band, playing especially commissioned Spanish music.
-A Flamenco singer will greet us on the lawns at the front of St James.

 A wonderful icon of St James (constructed by staff and students at the School of Art, University of Tasmania) will be carried by pilgrims during the procession!